Johnson1998/docsify/docs/configuration.md

 # Configuration

-You can configure Docsify by defining `window.$docsify` as an object:猪
+You can configure Docsify by defining `window.$docsify` as an object:

 ```html
 <script>